howmanyrohan/TSCS/README.md

-# NDHUv1.4
+# The Scuffed Campus Simulation NDHU

-3rd Year Project
+TSCS is our 3rd Year Project done for National Dong Hwa University.